mclitva/laboratoryWorks/README.md

-# laboratoryWorks
+# Laboratory Works
-laboratory work on the theory of machine learning
+Laboratory works on the theory of machine learning.
+Implementation of basic algorithms of machine learning, using all known libraries.